Ahead of Saturday's Sky Bet League 2 fixture against York City (3pm), here is all the essential information you need in our Match Pack:

-Free match day parking for 500 cars is available to fans at Fairlands Valley car park to the north of the ground.
-Parking is available in nearby residential streets but we ask fans to be considerate with their parking and not to block driveways and cause inconvenience for local residents
+Free parking for 500 cars is available at Fairlands Valley car park, to the north of the ground.
+Parking is also available in nearby residential streets but we ask fans to be considerate with their parking and not to block driveways and cause inconvenience for local residents

 Please do not park on the grass verges alongside the A602 as your vehicle is likely to be ticketed by the local authorities.

 Please also do not park in the adjacent Roaring Meg retail park.
-Parking is restricted to 90 minutes on a Saturday match day, which come in to effect two hours before kick-off.
+Parking is restricted to 90 minutes on a weekend match day, which come in to effect two hours before kick-off.
 Anyone exceeding this time limit could face a £100 fine.
-More recently a new trial has been announced which allows free match parking at Roaring Meg for midweek games, however this does not apply for Saturday fixtures.

 Pre-Match Food & Drink

 The Broadhall Suite will be open to home and away fans from midday and is the perfect place to relax and enjoy bar snacks, food and drink on a match day.
 Located in the south-east corner of the ground, just past the away turnstiles, it's easily accessible for all supporters.
 The early Premier League fixture between Everton and Chelsea will also be shown from 12.45pm.